 When deciding what to study you undoubtedly read a lot of information about your study programme.
 Leiden University employs various systems to provide information about programmes and courses and to facilitate communication between lecturers and students.

-In the e-Prospectus you will find the programs for all the study programs per year, per semester and per course.
+In the Prospectus you will find the programs for all the study programs per year, per semester and per course.
+On the website Schedules you can download the schematic overview of the master programme.

 Civil effect legal studies